panosvlo/social_network/Readme.md

 During the startup of the application for the first time, it will create some topics automatically, so that all the other automations (creating bot accounts, making posts, etc.) can run thereafter.
-Subscribing to a topic will also create it if it doesn't exist in the database.
+Subscribing to a topic or making a post with a new topic will also create it if it doesn't exist in the database.